pygame/pygame/docs/reST/ref/display.rst

 to update the actual display.

 The origin of the display, where x = 0, and y = 0 is the top left of the screen.
-Both axis increase positively towards the botom right of the screen.
+Both axis increase positively towards the bottom right of the screen.

 The pygame display can actually be initialized in one of several modes.
 By default the display is a basic software driven framebuffer.
 You can request